FerriLaura/market_pulse_project/README.md

 In data.py script, a function called fetch_prices() is defined to download and organize the price data.
 This function:
-- takes as inputa a list of tickers (the ones defined in config.py);
+- takes as input a list of tickers (the ones defined in config.py);
 - downloads their adjusted closing prices over the selected period;
 - cleans missing data;
 - saves the resulting table as a CSV file in the data/ folder.